paulcoghlan/public/golang.md

 ## Slices

 - Wrap arrays, used more than arrays
-- Slices *hold references to an underlying array*, and if you assign one slice to another, both refer to the same array
+- *Danger*: slices *hold references to an underlying array*, and if you assign one slice to another, both refer to the same array
+- `capacity` is the size of the underlying array
 - `func append(slice []T, elements ...T) []T` - append the elements to the end of the slice and return the result.
-  Note slice argument isn't updated so you need to assign the result of the function
+  - Slice argument isn't updated so you need to assign the result of the function
+  - `capacity` needs to be big enough or new array allocated (expensive for GC)
+  - append works on `nil` slices
+  - Danger: if the resulting slice has a length smaller than its capacity, append can mutate the original slice, so you might want to `copy()` or use full slice expression
 - Declared using empty brackets vs. Arrays which have capacity part of type
 - `[:2]` is first two items inclusive
 - `[2:]` is third items onwards
 - The size of an array is part of its type.
-The types [10]int and [20]int are distinct.
+The types `[10]int` and `[20]int` are distinct
+- If you have a slice or pointers, set unused pointers to `nil` so they are GC-ed

 ## Structs